-NOTE: When an S-Bus sensor is connected to an existing network, it will take 60 minutes for the network to recognize and auto-configure itself to use the new sensor.
+NOTE: When a S-bus sensor is connected to an existing network, it will take 60 minutes for the network to recognize and auto-configure itself to use the new sensor.

-During the 60-minute setup period, no alarms for sensor failures (except SAT) will be issued and no economizing function will be available.
+During the 60 minute setup period, no alarms for sensor failures (except SAT) will be issued and no economizing function will be available.